Golden age of American animation: Depictions in the modern popular culture

-Chuck Jones and Tex Avery's cartoons becomes initially served as the main inspiration for the development of the various different video game franchises: Bubsy, Earthworm Jim, Gex, Crash Bandicoot, Spyro the Dragon, Jak and Daxter, Ratchet & Clank, Ty the Tasmanian Tiger, and Kao the Kangaroo, as well as heavily influencing the designs and slapstick humor of the original Ice Age, Madagascar and Kung Fu Panda trilogies.
-Similarly, Rayman, Banjo-Kazooie, Yooka-Laylee, Lucky's Tale, and Paleo Pines were made to attract a wide audience and with reference to Fleischer and Walt Disney's classic cartoons, while the video game franchise Sly Cooper was influenced by the designs of classic cel animated films.
+Chuck Jones and Tex Avery's cartoons initially served as the main inspiration for the development of various video game franchises: Bubsy, Gex, Crash Bandicoot, Spyro the Dragon, Jak and Daxter, Ratchet & Clank, Ty the Tasmanian Tiger, and Kao the Kangaroo, as well as heavily influencing the designs and slapstick humor of the original Ice Age, Madagascar, and Kung Fu Panda trilogies.
+Similarly, Banjo-Kazooie, Yooka-Laylee, and Lucky's Tale were made to attract a wide audience and with reference to Walter Lantz and Walt Disney's classic cartoons, while the video game franchise Sly Cooper was influenced by the designs of classic cel animated films.
 Additionally, Disney's period during the silent era and the golden age influenced the development of the video games Epic Mickey and Epic Mickey 2: The Power of Two.
 Furthermore, many classic Disney characters appear as protagonists in the video game franchise Kingdom Hearts.
-In addition, the 2017 video game Cuphead, the 2023 video game Enchanted Portals, and the 2022 interactive film Cat Burglar feature a classic animation style inspired by the works of Walt Disney, Tex Avery, and Max Fleischer from this period.
+In addition, the 2017 video games Bendy and the Ink Machine and Cuphead, the 2022 interactive film Cat Burglar, the 2023 video game Enchanted Portals, and the 2026 video game Mouse: P.I. for Hire feature a classic animated art style influenced by the works of Walt Disney, Max Fleischer, and Tex Avery from this period.

-Impact in other countries
+Impact beyond the United States

 The golden age of American animation, especially Walt Disney's cartoons, was very influential around the world, particularly: